The Grownup: Reception

 Natasha Tripney writing in The Guardian has some reservations: "Flynn plays around with the conventions of the ghost story, albeit in a rather heavy-handed way.
 Given how slim a thing this is, she squeezes in several wrong turns, but it all feels a bit mechanical.
 It's her evocation of the main character's grimy life that is, in the end, more intriguing than all the haunted house business."

 Other critics were positive, however.
 Doug Johnstone writes in The Independent: "Flynn handles the throbbing suspense and horror build-up as expertly as ever.
 As you might expect, there are a couple of big twists and reveals, although this reviewer spotted them coming down the tracks.
 The problem here, I think, is down to simple length and depth of story.
 In this shortened, condensed format, it’s harder to embed the background and clues to a twist without the reader noticing, though that doesn’t stop them being a lot of macabre fun when they arrive.'

 Katie Law praises the story in Evening Standard: "The good news for Flynnies is that in its way this is another mini-Gone Girl: once again she employs unreliable narrators and re-introduces us to the idea that women can be nastier and more vengeful than men, especially when powered by corrosive sexual jealousy.
 The con girl may be unpleasant, but she’s the least of it.
 The bad news is that at just under 80 pages, it’s gone girl too quickly."

-It 2016 it was reported that Universal Pictures was adapting the story, with the author and Michael De Luca to produce the film with Natalie Krinsky to write the screenplay.
+It 2016, it was reported that Universal Pictures was adapting the story, with the author and Michael De Luca to produce the film, and Natalie Krinsky to write the screenplay.